-The Sync option, in both OneDrive For Business and SharePoint Online, allows content in those locations to be synced to and then accessed directly from File Explorer (Windows) or Finder (iOS).
+The Sync option, in both OneDrive For Business and SharePoint Online, allows content in those locations to be synced to and then accessed directly from File Explorer (Windows) or Finder (MacOS).
 The option replaces earlier methods to map SharePoint document libraries to drives.
 The option is useful and popular because it means that end-users can continue to work in a familiar space.

-On both Windows and iOS machines, syncing from both SharePoint and OneDrive is managed by the same OneDrive sync app.
+On both Windows and MacOS machines, syncing from both SharePoint and OneDrive is managed by the same OneDrive sync app.
 As the screenshot below shows, on Windows machines, the sync client adds separate sections in File Explorer for the content synced from SharePoint (‘andrewwarland’ is the tenant name) and OneDrive for Business (‘OneDrive’ – tenant name) as can be seen in the example below (a personal OneDrive section can also be seen).

 Positives of syncing